 This article is a walkthrough of solving a realistic use case of natural language understanding in healthcare using…

-Back to our pipeline, NER chunk will extract chunks of Named Entities.
+Back to our pipeline, the NER chunk will extract chunks of Named Entities.
 For instance, if you have Donald -> I-PER and Trump -> I-PER, it will result in Donal Trump.
 Take a look at this example:

 Personally, I would prefer to build my own NLP pipelines when I am dealing with pre-trained models.
 This way, I have full control over what types of annotators I want to use, whether I want ML or DL models, use my own trained models in the mix, customize the inputs/outputs of each annotator, integrate Spark ML functions, and so much more!